dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/faq/how-to-enable-qr-model-one.md

 [<< Back to FAQ index](index.md)

 Nowadays, most QR codes are QR code Model 2.
-The BarcodeScannerX, by default, only support QR code Model 2.
+BarcodeScannerX, by default, only support QR code Model 2.
 If you want to test QR code Model 1 on BarcodeScannerX, here is what you can do:

 1. Visit Dynamsoft barcode reader <a href="https://demo.dynamsoft.com/barcode-reader/" target="_blank">online demo</a>.
 2. Click on Advanced Settings